Mission

 Education

-A proud first-generation graduate of Stony Brook University, Glenn Dubin has remained close to his alma mater.
+A proud first-generation graduate of Stony Brook University, Glenn has remained close to his alma mater.
 In 2005, the Foundation established the Glenn Dubin Endowed Scholarship Fund at Stony Brook, which offers scholarships to students from economically disadvantaged families in Washington Heights.
 In 2010, with a subsequent gift in 2015, the Dubin Family Foundation made the largest private donation to an athletic department within the SUNY system to create the Dubin Family Athletic Performance Center and Stony Brook University’s Indoor Training Facility.

 In 2010, the Foundation established the Dubin Fellowship for Emerging Leaders at the Harvard Kennedy School’s Center for Public Leadership.
 The Fellows selected have demonstrated the ability to thrive and lead in the face of adversity, have strong interest in public service, exceptional leadership potential and a commitment to transforming the communities they serve.